mendix/docs/content/refguide/create-object.md

 ## 1 Introduction

-The create-object action can be used to create an object.
+The Create object action can be used to create an object.

 {{% alert type="info" %}}